 Since under army censorship my grandfather was forbidden to write to my grandmother about locations or events, the letters are full of the minor details of trench life.
 He repeatedly wrote about the number of days that he’d been in the field without taking his clothes or boots off.
 5, 15, 30.
 There’s something in that detail that is more evocative of war than some of the more horrifying details that appeared in later letters, when the censorship had become more lax or disorganized.
 Even so, he never mentioned the killing and you can clearly see that he was trying to protect her.
 In the field they were so short of materials that one of his letters was written on a scrap of paper that he said he had taken from the pocket of a dead German soldier.
 He wrote that he was writing the letter at dusk while sitting on a box in a field, rushing to finish it before a runner came for the mail.
 At the time he was also receiving and responding to her letters, one of which had contained a request from my 8-year-old father asking for a German “stel [sic] helmet” as a souvenir.
 My grandfather never wrote anything hateful about the young German enemy soldiers, whom I think he pitied as the Allies brutally pushed them back through France (“I don’t how Jerry can stand it”), but he did write back saying that he couldn’t bring a steel helmet back because “I can’t stand the sight of the things.”

-Shown here are two of the first letters he wrote after the D-Day landing, followed by an aerial photo of Banneville in Normandy (one of the many towns his regiment liberated), and some Vancouver newspapers announcing the end of the war, probably saved by my grandmother.
+Shown here are two of the first letters he wrote after the D-Day landing, followed by his aerial photo of Banneville in Normandy (one of the many towns his regiment liberated, all appearing in the photos), and some Vancouver newspapers announcing the end of the war, probably saved by my grandmother.
 Her own brother, my great-uncle Robert, was killed soon after D-Day in the French town of Louvigny and buried there.
 He was posthumously decorated for bravery, and I always wondered if this exacerbated the survivor’s guilt my grandfather must have felt.
 The boots above would have been my grandfather’s training boots from Canada; the filthy uniform he’d worn in the trenches would have been disposed of in Holland, when he left the European continent for England on his way back to Vancouver, but I still have the army jacket he returned in.
 The last photo shows the trunk with its clasp pried off.

 Please note these photos are for family purposes mainly so please don’t reproduce without permission.
 Thank you.
 If you’re interested in these materials for research historical purposes, please contact me.